Core Mechanics

 Interactive Mode (God Mode)

 Drag H and L handles on the map to reshape the subtropical ridge and alter the storm's path in real-time.
+Also, double click the map to place a high pressure manually.

 850mb Relative Humidity